To add content, ask questions.

 - Mögen: to like

-Mögen is a German irregular verb meaning "to like."
-It is used to express liking, preferences, and sometimes wishes or polite requests.
+Mögen is an irregular German verb that means “to like.”
+It is used to express liking someone or something, as well as to make polite requests.
+We cover its usage, conjugation, and examples.

 - Finden: to find